Highlights of Upper Dolpo Trekking

 Upper Dolpo Trek is another most sought trek with lots of ecology, remoteness and biodiversity left to be explored.
 Located in the North-Western territory of Nepalese Territory this region is unexposed to the outer world till this day.
 Geographical conditions and accessibility still keep Dolpo region untouched from modern civilization and hindrance.

-Inhabiting the Tibetans, this regions culture and lifestyle matches with what you find in the mainland Tibet.
-The trek to Upper Dolpo begins in the northern face of Dhaulagiri Massif and is rich in ecological resources.
+Inhabiting the Tibetans, this regions culture and lifestyle matches with what you find in mainland Tibet.
+The Upper Dolpo Trek begins in the northern face of Dhaulagiri Massif and is rich in ecological resources.
 The region is full of wildlife such as Musk Deer, Himalayan Sheep and Snow Leopard.
 Ecological Trek is a perfect terminology to precise term this trek.

 Owing to its remoteness, lots of cinematography and literary works have been built based on this very region.
 Also popularly known as the ” Forbidden Kingdom”, Dolpa has a lot to offer to its seekers.
 This region was restricted to foreigner until some years back.
 It is now that the government has seen its potential in tourism and opened the gates to foreign nationals with an expensive permit to be granted after the strict screening.